-Safeguarding applies consistently and without exception across WACC's programmes, partners and staff.
-It requires proactively identifying, preventing and guarding against all risks of harm, exploitation and abuse and having mature, accountable and transparent systems for response, reporting and learning when risks materialise.
+Safeguarding applies consistently and without exception across WACC's programmes, partners and staff, consultants and volunteers.
+It requires proactively identifying, preventing and guarding against all risks of harm, exploitation and abuse and bullying and having mature, accountable and transparent systems for response, reporting and learning when risks materialise.
 Those systems must be survivor-centred and also protect those accused until proven guilty.